bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/rails-models.md

 )
 ```

-You can also specify a class option as the second parameter that’ll raise an
+You can also specify a class option as the second parameter that'll raise an
 exception if a serialized object is retrieved as a descendant of a class not in
 the hierarchy.